 We combine cellular, biochemical and structural approaches to define the molecular mechanisms used by eukaryotic ATP-dependent motor proteins to resolve potentially recombinogenic DNA structures that arise upon replication stress induction.
 We are particularly interested into the function of RecQ helicases in this process because of their central roles in the resolution of several DNA replication and repair intermediates.

-The work in the laboratory is currently focused in two main areas:
+The work in the laboratory is currently focused in: